Last Updated: Friday, December 8, 2017

 Things to remember as you compose/send messages

 - Focus on one subject per message and always include a pertinent subject title for the message so that the user can locate the message quickly.
 Paragraphs in the body and the e-mail message as a whole should be short.
 If lengthy, files should be attached to the message.
-However, around 1.5 MB is the maximum file size that can be sent or received at Hendrix (your total space is 10 MB).
+However, don't try to send overly large files via e-mail.

 - When quoting another person, edit out whatever isn't directly applicable to your reply.
 Take the time to edit any quotations down to the minimum necessary to provide context for your reply.